On Hardness and Approximation of Broadcasting in Structured Graphs: Introduction

-These results highlight intriguing frontier cases where the complexity of the problem remains unresolved.
-One such case is that of \emph{$k$-cycle graphs} (also called \emph{flower graphs}), obtained by joining $k$ cycles at a single vertex.
-Despite their simple definition, these graphs exhibit surprisingly rich behavior.
-Broadcasting on $k$-cycle graphs has been studied from an approximation perspective: the best known algorithm achieves a factor of~2~\cite{Bhabak2015}, yet the exact complexity remains open.
-A closely related family is that of \emph{$k$-path graphs}, formed by joining $k$ paths at their endpoints.
-Several approximation algorithms are known for $k$-path graphs~\cite{bhabak2019kpath, HarutyunyanH23}, with the current best result being a 2-approximation~\cite{HarutyunyanH23}.
+These results highlight intriguing frontier cases where the problem's complexity remains unresolved.
+One such case is that of \emph{\kcycle graphs} (also called \emph{flower graphs}), obtained by joining $k$ cycles at a single vertex.
+Despite their simple definition, these graphs exhibit surprisingly rich behavior. \telebr on \kcycle graphs has been studied from an approximation perspective: the best known algorithm achieves a factor of~2~\cite{Bhabak2015}, yet the exact complexity remains open.
+A closely related family is that of \emph{\kpath graphs}, formed by joining $k$ paths at their endpoints.
+Several approximation algorithms are known for \kpath graphs~\cite{bhabak2019kpath, HarutyunyanH23}, with the current best result being a 2-approximation~\cite{HarutyunyanH23}.
 Nevertheless, the precise computational complexity of the problem for this family also remains open.
+Another structurally interesting graph family is that of \emph{split graphs}, which consist of a clique and an independent set and therefore fall outside the sparse regime.
+For single-source \telebr, a 2-approximation algorithm is known for split graphs~\cite{HarutyunyanHSplit23}.
+Moreover, the multi-source variant of \telebr is NP-hard even on split graphs~\cite{JansenM95}, underscoring that hardness persists despite strong structural restrictions.